ShaianK/RISC-V-Processor/README.md

-A RISC-V 32I Implementation in SystemVerilog
+A RISC-V 32I processor core implementation in SystemVerilog